mcordes/ralliotta/README.md

 I'm a developer and I want to contribute.
 -----------

 Fantastic!
-The application is written in [Typescript](https://www.typescriptlang.org/) and the code is pragmatic and relatively well documented.
+The application is written in [Typescript](https://www.typescriptlang.org/) and [Vue.js](https://vuejs.org/).
+The code is pragmatic and relatively well documented.
 We strive for simplicity and self documenting code as much as possible.

 Follow these steps to get the application running on your machine for development: